vitejs/vite/docs/guide/dep-pre-bundling.md

 ## Caching

 Vite caches the pre-bundled dependencies in `node_modules/.vite`.
-It determins whether it needs to re-run the pre-bundling step based on a few sources:
+It determines whether it needs to re-run the pre-bundling step based on a few sources:

 - The `dependencies` list in your `package.json`
 - Package manager lockfiles, e.g. `package-lock.json`, `yarn.lock`, or `pnpm-lock.yaml`.